icey502/py-simple-db-utils/README.md

 # py-simple-db-utils
 Some python abstractions to make simple database operations easier.

-Declair your db dictionary as follows:
+Declare your db dictionary as follows:
 ```
 {
     'DB_HOST': 'address',